iamprapti97/MCQ-Generator-using-Generative-AI-and-Python/README.md

 SETUP:
 Clone the repository in your system.
 Run app.py and click on the server URL given in the terminal.
-Upload documnent and number of MCQs needed.
+Upload document and number of MCQs needed.

 Thank you for checking out my project.
 Hope you found it useful !!
 Have a great day !!